-There have been many amazing moments but the one that stands out was right at the beginning of my career I got invited to talk on stage at OFFF design Festival in Barcelona.
+There have been many amazing moments but the one that stands out was right at the beginning of my career when I got invited to talk on stage at the OFFF Design Festival in Barcelona.
 The room was packed with over a thousand creatives.
-The vibe was incredible, people enjoyed my show and this was the moment I realised that people actually wanted to hear about my work and what the journey was from uni to building a business.
-I felt a sense of acceptance within this guarded industry and it is something I still hold dear to me to this day.
+The vibe was incredible and people enjoyed my show, so this was the moment I realised that people actually wanted to hear about my work and what the journey was from uni to building a business.
+I felt a sense of acceptance within this guarded industry, and it is something I still hold dear to me to this day.